cometaj2/huckle/README.rst

 - SOCKS tunneling through environment variables (ALL_PROXY)

-- Auto configuration of an HCLI when provided with an HCLI root URL (e.g. huckle cli install https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)
+- Auto configuration of a CLI when provided with an HCLI API root URL (e.g. huckle cli install https://hcli.io/hcli/cli/jsonf?command=jsonf)

 - Support listing of installed CLIs

+- Supports listing of the configuration of a CLI

 To Do
 -----